alexjago/nparty/thoughts.md

  It could probably be faster, but also cache locality is a thing.
 So the conversion to ints should probably stay as one piece.

  Maybe we can do something with iterators?

+Conclusion: the entire thing gets done in like 5 seconds.
+Sufficiently fast for now.

+## Updating data

+Ideally we shouldn't need to independently update anything, just do it all in a streaming fashion on-line.

+That means we need to sniff formats somehow (`tree_magic`?), in a layered fashion:

+- Is it a ZIP?
+If so, decode it to a string, wrap with io::Cursor.
+If not, return something that implements Read+Seek.
+- Test for whether and what kind of spreadsheet it is.
+If it's one that's not an xSV, in-memory convert it to CSV with `calamine` (write to another buffer I guess).
+- *Finally* pass that onto the main analysis bits.

+## "Version 2.0" processing flow

+TL;DR: factor out the deserialisation, the setup analysis, and the per-row analysis.

+Factored out deserialisation (especially with Serde making it so damn easy) effectively removes the need for a separate upgrade step.
+Just `.deserialize()`, do a minimal conversion, pass it in.

+The per-row analysis, as factored out, actually doesn't need to know anything about the booth.
+It just needs to know:

+- the pref data
+- relevant candidate indices
+- where BTLs start
+- what candidates are in what groups
+- an ordering on group-preferred sequences (i.e. 0:None, 1:Grn, 2:Alp, 3:Lnp, 4:GrnAlp, ...)

+And then it simply outputs a column index to increment.

+(We can probably only parse relevant ints; even the BTL check can be done as a string comparison and it might well be faster... but also more fragile, what about whitespace etc?)

+## Floats and accuracy

+Sometimes there are slight differences between the Python and Rust output.
+I can only assume this is down to float errors.
+Concerning.